afarhan/bitx40/README.md

 Revision record

+v1.23.1
+- corrected bug that the 'auto-space' setting interfered with the 'maximum frequency' setting due to incorrect EEPROM location
+- corrected bug that the display became cluttered up in the SETTINGS menu (CW parameters), when CW key was down

 v1.23
 - It is now possible to enable/disable the keyer's auto-space function from the SETTINGS menu (default setting is OFF).
 - Added Vibroplex bug emulation to the CW keyer